 Why High-Index Lenses Need AR More

 Surface reflections increase with lens refractive index.
 CR-39 (n=1.498) reflects about 4% per surface.
 Polycarbonate (n=1.586) reflects 5%.
-High-index 1.67 reflects 6-7%.
+High-index 1.67 reflects 6–7%.
 High-index 1.74 reflects 8%.
-Without AR coating, high-index lenses have noticeable cosmetic reflections and significant light loss.
-AR coating is essentially mandatory for high-index materials—the lenses look terrible without it.
+Without AR coating, high-index lenses have noticeable cosmetic reflections and significant light loss — AR coating is essentially mandatory for high-index materials.

 The Multi-Layer AR Coating Stack

-Premium AR coatings aren't just anti-reflective layers—they're complete coating systems with multiple functional layers.
+Premium AR coatings are complete coating systems with multiple functional layers.
 Understanding the full stack helps you explain the value of premium AR treatments.

 Layer 1: Hard Coat (Bottom Layer)

-The hard coat sits directly on the lens surface.
-It provides scratch resistance—essential because AR coatings themselves are softer than uncoated lens materials.
+The hard coat sits directly on the lens surface and provides scratch resistance — essential because AR coatings themselves are softer than uncoated lens materials.
 Without hard coat, AR coatings would scratch easily, degrading performance.
 Hard coat is typically silica-based (silicon dioxide), creating a durable protective layer.
-Think of it as the foundation—it must be scratch-resistant or the AR layers on top won't matter.

 Layers 2–6: AR Stack (Middle Layers)

 The top coat is a super-thin hydrophobic (water-repellent) and oleophobic (oil-repellent) layer that makes the lens surface slippery.
 Water beads up and rolls off.
 Fingerprints and smudges wipe away easily.
-This top coat dramatically improves the usability of AR lenses—without it, AR coatings attract dirt and are hard to clean.
+This top coat dramatically improves usability — without it, AR coatings attract dirt and are hard to clean.
 Premium AR treatments always include hydrophobic top coat.
 Budget AR may skip it, resulting in lenses that smudge easily and frustrate patients.

 Optional: Anti-Static Layer

 Some premium AR coatings include an anti-static layer that prevents dust from clinging to the lens surface.
-This is especially useful for computer users and people in dusty environments.
-Anti-static treatments reduce how often patients need to clean their lenses.
+Especially useful for computer users and people in dusty environments.

 Benefits of Anti-Reflective Coatings